 By the big mistake In the distance, man

 I got a real indication of a laugh comin' on

-All this focus on the shoes via the red heels that resembled Audrey Horne's, which is when we (I) noticed that Janey was now in red flats and Diane was now in flats.
-Then with that focus on the feet, we now have Jerry in a confrontation with his foot, which is not his, speaks to him and says it is not his.
+All this focus on shoes and feet.
+It began via the red heels that resembled Audrey Horne's, that drew Cooper-Dougie's attention to the wall outlet, which is when we (I) noticed that Janey was now in red flats and Diane was now in flats.
+Then with that focus on the feet, we now have Jerry in a confrontation with his foot, which is not his, speaks to him, and says it is not his.

 We could return to the problem, presented at the end of part two, where I discuss what is "inherent being".
 What is the Jerry of Jerry?
 Where is it located?

-We could also continue to wonder if Jerry is zapped because Richard Horne dosed him with Sparkle.
+We could also wonder if Jerry is fried because Richard Horne dosed him with Sparkle.

 (1) Cut to Chad eating lunch in the Twin Peaks sheriff's department conference room.
 Indeed, he has two lunches that he is switching back and forth between, while he reads.